btru775/lakewebdesigns/content/projects/Yay 2020 Awesome GO UPDATE!!.md

 +++
+About_Project = "I Updated my portfolio for 2020!!
+I gone a lone way!!  " Title_of_the_project = "GO Docker Portfolio for 2020!!"
 article1 = "I finally rebuilt the portfolio in go.
-I gone a long way in the last few years I LOVE GO!!" yay_2020_in_full_effect = "GO Update for the Portfolio Awesome Stuff "
+I gone a long way in the last few years I LOVE GO!!" color = "#757171" yay_2020_in_full_effect = "GO Update for the Portfolio Awesome Stuff "

 +++